How To Prepare For A Recession In A Perfect Storm

 Some things to do when investing:

-Investors can prepare for potential downturns by holding some cash for potential buying opportunities, though timing your purchases are the challenge.
+Investors can prepare for potential downturns by holding some cash for potential buying opportunities, though timing your purchases is the challenge.

-A viable alternative to timing the market is using dollar-cost-averaging, ensuring investment discipline.
+A viable alternative to market timing is dollar-cost averaging, which helps ensure investment discipline.
 It is a systematic strategy for investing equal sums at regular intervals regardless of the investment’s price.
 This approach removes the guesswork of timing your purchases.
 Instead, you are investing the same fixed dollar amount in the same stock, mutual fund, or ETF over a long time.
 The strategic premise is that investments generally rise more than they fall.
 By averaging, you purchase more shares when the price is down or below average costs.

 When you’re a Buy/Hold investor, you keep a long-term perspective on the economy and the market.

-In market downturns, it may be challenging to buy individual stocks unless you do some research.
+In market downturns, it can be challenging to buy individual stocks without doing some research.
 Look for leading quality companies with track records of performing well in recessions in more resilient industries, strong balance sheets, and continued dividend growth.
 You can purchase recession-proof stocks or dividend aristocrat stocks for your portfolio.

-If you have some cash and seek safety and high returns, there are no better places to go than investing in Series I Government Savings Bonds that currently pay 6.84% in interest and with a AAA rating.
-There is a cap of $10,000 per person on the purchase amount, but you can buy a bond for each of your children.
-Alternatively, TIPS or Treasury Inflation-Protected bonds provide similar benefits without the cap.
+When inflation rises, consumers benefit.
+If you have some cash and seek safety and high returns, there is no better place to go than investing in Series I Government Savings Bonds that currently pay 4.03% in interest and have a AAA rating.
+There is a $10,000 per-person cap on the purchase amount, but you can buy a bond for each of your children.
+Alternatively, TIPS (Treasury Inflation-Protected Securities) or Treasury Inflation-Protected bonds provide similar benefits without the cap.

-Variable municipal bonds also have inflation protection for investors though they usually have higher risks than treasuries offset by better tax-exemption benefits for holders.
+Variable municipal bonds also offer inflation protection for investors, though they usually carry higher risk than treasuries, offset by better tax-exempt benefits for holders.